OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_CV_Data/README.md

 Then you can run to launch Nifi in another CMD (terminal) :
 `docker run -p 8080:8080 -v <path localisation of CV's file>:/input -ti apache/nifi`

 It runs a container of the image that you created (ELK suite) and a container of the Apache Nifi official image.
-If Elasticsearch doesn't launch, it tries again for 30 times according of the configuration of the docker-compose.yml in this repository.
+If Elasticsearch doesn't launch, it tries again for 30 times according of the running command of myelastic.

 ### Prepare the parser

-The parser will help to split the CV into several attributes looking for regular expressions.
-We use one which was already developed https://github.com/antonydeepak/ResumeParser.git .
+The parser will help to split the CV into several attributes looking for regular expressions (like experiences, skills, education...).
+We use one which was already developed : https://github.com/antonydeepak/ResumeParser.git .

 #### Build the image with Dockerfile

-On the repository parser, you have to build the image with the following command :
+On the repository /parser, you have to build the image with the following command :
 `docker build --tag parser .`

 To run the container :